 I believe that life arose from nonlife

-I believe that life on Earth began about 4 billion years ago, when chemicals mixed together and formed the first living cells - like ingredients being mixed together and developing into a cake.
-Earth was wild back then.
+I believe that life on Earth began about 4 billion years ago, when chemicals mixed together and formed the first living cells.
+Earth was wild at that time.
 Large volcanoes were exploding, oceans were boiling, and there were many storms.
 Lightning flashes and very hot spots on the ocean floor energized chemicals in the water.
 These bursts of energy helped create amino acids (part of proteins) and sugars.
 Greasy molecules called lipids floated around and stuck together, forming tiny bubbles.
 Rain washed away extra salt, giving these bubbles a strong, stretchy skin so they could survive on their own.

 Inside some of these bubbles, a molecule called RNA started acting like a set of recipe cards.
 RNA could copy itself and do simple things.
 During this time life was beginning to learn how to grow and change.
 These early bubble‑cells slowly improved.
 They learned how to use energy from chemicals, let food in, and push waste out.
 Nature kept bubbles that worked best and let weaker bubbles disappear.
 By about 3.5 billion years ago, bacteria were living on Earth.
 They formed slimy layers that eventually turned into fossils, which we can still find today.
 From those early microbes came billions of years of changes that led to plants, animals, dinosaurs, and eventually humans.
 Over Earth’s long history, life has changed through small gene changes and shifting environments, creating all the living things we see today.
 Humans are part of this, as we share a common ancestor with chimpanzees and gorillas.
 Evolution shows how all life is connected and continues to adapt.